 Click “OK” once you’ve decided, but remember: if your Mac has a solid state drive, you do not need to use these options.
 Just give your drive a name (I recommend “Macintosh HD”, just for consistency’s sake), then click “Erase” to start the overwriting process.

 If you opted to wipe your drive securely, this might take a while—30 minutes to an hour is not unreasonable for one pass.
 If you choose three or five passes, you might want to leave this running overnight.

 With your information wipe complete, you are now ready to reinstall macOS.
 If you booted from a functioning recovery partition, click the “Reinstall macOS” button.
 The installation process will begin.

 If you booted from a USB disk, click “Continue” to advance to the installer.

 You’ll be asked which hard drive you want to install to.
 Choose the Macintosh HD you named earlier.

 Just like that, macOS will begin installing.

 This might take a while.
-Eventually your Mac will restart and ask you to create an account.
-If you’re giving your Mac away, or selling it, I recommend that you simply shut down at this point and let whoever you’re giving your Mac to create their own account.
+Eventually, your Mac will restart and ask you to create an account.
+If you’re giving your Mac away or selling it, we recommend that you simply shut down at this point and let whoever you’re giving your Mac to create their own account.
 After all, it’s theirs now.
 Otherwise, enjoy your now-fresh Mac!